karazinscalausersgroup/token-sdk/design/design.md

 * Investigate how linar pointers affect coin seelction.
 Looks at denormalising data to reduce the time needed for selecting coins.
 * Explain how other types of composition would work.
 For example, where a `TokenDescription` comprises multiple other `TokenDescription`s.
 For example: Mortgage securitisation.
 * Introduce the concept of obligations and how it fits in with Token types.
 "An obligation to deliver 10 of X token type".

+Terminology

+1. Token Creator.
+The party which creates `EvolvableToken` states on the ledger or creates `FixedToken` defintions.
+Note that token creator is different to token issuer.
+2. Token Issuer